ggxchain/documentation/src/developer-documentation/architecture/consensus.md

 The GRANDPA finality gadget is designed to be efficient and scalable, making it suitable for high-throughput applications.
 Its use of a recursive process allows it to quickly determine the final consensus of the network, and its use of a prefix ensures that only a small portion of the blockchain needs to be finalized, reducing the time and resources required for finality.

-Overall, the GRANDPA finality gadget is an important component of the Golden Gate network's consensus mechanism, ensuring fast and secure transactions across multiple chains.
+Overall, the GRANDPA finality gadget is an important component of the GGX chain network's consensus mechanism, ensuring fast and secure transactions across multiple chains.

 ## Resources